Mingsheng-ZHANG/Mingsheng-ZHANG.github.io/_pages/about.md

 - [Search Prominence with Costly Product Returns](https://arxiv.org/pdf/2410.06791), (with Sanxi Li and Jun Yu, Revise and Resubmit at the *International Journal of Industrial Organization*)

-- Platform Recommendation and Consumer Search in Large-Assortment Markets, work in progress
+- Platform Recommendation and Consumer Search in Large-Assortment Markets, work in progress (with Sanxi Li and Jun Yu)

 - Search History based Price Discrimination, work in progress